unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 {% include figure.html
   class="img-left"
-  width="25%"
+  width="20%"
-  caption="Lovelace Hospital overlooking Martineztown Park" src="images/dmartinez_lovelacebackdrop.jpg"
+  caption="Hidden among the trees Martineztown Park" src="images/dmartinez_hidden.jpg"
 %}

 Neslted peacefully in the corner of the park at the bottom of the hill with Lovelace Hosptial as the backdrop sits the sculpture, *"Angelitas De Caridad"* by Albuquerque artist Linda DaBeau.
 Though the sculpture feels hidden, its white limestone wings stands out amongst its surrounding.
 Dedicated to the *Sisters of Charity of Cincinnati* came to New Mexico at the height of the Tuberculosis epedemic and aided the community by transforming St. Joseph's Sanitarium into present day Lovelace Hospital.
 Tuberculosis had killed more Americans than any other disease and continues to be one of the deadliest disease in the world. *"Angelitas De Caridad"* sculpture beautifully illustrates the history of Martineztown and the significant role the "Angeles of Charity" played in our states history.